-I am a linguist, currently working as a writing fellow and research assistant.
-I also do consulting, writing, and selective copy editing, and I work for ETS as a TOEIC rater.
+I am a linguist, currently serving as program coordinator for the NSF-funded REU site Intersection of Linguistics, Language, and Culture.
+I am also available for linguistics consulting, dissertation/other selective copy editing, and CUNY IRB applications (in IDEATE).
+I work for ETS as a TOEIC rater, and I am a contributing author to Grammar Girl.
 In addition, I am a PhD candidate in linguistics at the Graduate Center of the City University of New York, where I have earned my MA and my MPhil.
 I graduated Summa Cum Laude from SUNY New Paltz with a BA in French.

 Before that, I was a linguistics index editor for the International Bibliography of the Modern Language Association.
 While holding this position, I completed a five-year Enhanced Chancellor’s Doctoral Fellowship in linguistics at the Graduate Center, where I have worked on semantics, first language acquisition, and sociolinguistics.
 I completed my fellowship program with a Writing Across the Curriculum (WAC) fellowship at the New York City College of Technology.
 Prior to that, I was a Graduate Teaching Fellow in the Hunter College Department of English, where I taught an introductory linguistics course called Structure of Modern English, along with English as a Second Language, and Expository Writing.
 I was also lab manager and research assistant at the Language Acquisition Research Center in the Department of Psychology during my tenure at Hunter.